Interview with Fabien Giraud & Raphael Siboni

 FG: Quite recently we have been interested in looking back at the history of institutional critique from the 70’s, and how from a narrative point of view, about all the narratives we bring into this sort of dry gesture of Michael Asher, these people we are quite fascinated with, and we, many works we work on now are going in that direction, so it’s not this institution as Gertrude, but more a very basic question of how, when we experience, what happens, what is the frame, what is the frame of experience today?
 If we pass the cynical era of the 80’s and 90’s, where old values are put down, I think we’ve passed this era now, it’s how we can re-question the idea of experience, which is not just flat, and which I understand as this cynical era of art…

-SM: Well we are entering what Gerard Raunig calls the third phase of institutional critique.
-I was going to pick up on the lack of cynicism or sarcasm within this works as appropriation and the forces on the Modernist form which are forces that are not your hands but the hands of gravity, the dust hitting it at high forces, but also the use of the what plinth and that Modernist form, but it is light hearted in some sections of this show, it is not done with any sense of cynicism.
+SM: We are arguably entering what Gerard Raunig calls the third phase of institutional critique, which aligns with what you describe.
+I wanted to pick up on the lack of cynicism or sarcasm within this work.
+The appropriation of the forces on the Modernist form, which are forces that are not your hands but the hands of gravity – the dust hitting it at high forces – and also the use of the white plinth as iconically Modernist; it is light hearted in some sections of this show, it is not done with any sense of cynicism.

 RS: I think if we want to sum up, there are many connections between the pieces but also there is this very simple idea that at one point, what is this experience or this event, when someone is facing an object that is art, so with the copper plates we can speak, facing technology that totally obsolete, it’s just this very relation that we…